Massachusetts General Hospital

 Identifying treatment strategies that will improve response to androgen receptor-targeting drugs in patients with triple-negative breast cancer.

 Dr. Maheswaran and her team captured circulating tumor cells—cells that escaped the original tumor and entered the bloodstream—from a patient with TNBC.
-They divided the cells into two different types: those with several copies of the AR gene and those with the normal number of AR gene copies (two).
-They then grew them in the laboratory and performed molecular analysis to decipher how these different cells may function within a single tumor.
-Their findings show that AR-amplified TNBC cells may alter the infiltration of immune cells into the tumor and thus, influence breast cancer growth.
+They divided the cells into two different types: those with several copies of the AR gene (AR-amplified) and those with the normal number of AR gene copies, grew them in the laboratory and performed molecular analysis to decipher how these different cells may function within a single tumor.
+Their findings show that AR-amplified TNBC cells may alter the infiltration of immune cells into the tumor and thus influence breast cancer growth.
+They also found that AR-amplified cells respond to androgen in an unexpected way, which could have implications for the response of these cells to AR-blocking therapies.

 The team will continue to study these two cell populations, exploring their sensitivity to AR therapy and identifying potential molecular vulnerabilities that can be targeted with combination therapy strategies.